puppylinux-woof-CE/woof-CE/initrd-progs/0initrd/README.txt

    fsck:     do fsck of ${DISTRO_FILE_PREFIX}save file.
    fsckp:    do fsck before first mount of ext partitions.
-   rdsh:     exit to shell in initial ramdisk.
-   pupsaves: shows menu with pupsaves (if there is more than 1)
+   rdsh:     exit to shell in initial ramdisk. psavemenu:shows menu with pupsaves (if there is more than 1, psave= has not been specified)
    <number>: blacklist last <number> folders (multisession). e.g. pfix=3